-If you need to contact one of our settlement worker for one-on-one appointment or group information sessions, feel free to call them at:
+If you need to contact one of our settlement workers for one-on-one appointment or group information sessions, feel free to call us:

 |Shakira Quraishi (SWCS)||416-997-2175||Speaks Farsi|

 Testimonials and Success Stories

 I’m here to give our report of the week as we agreed to do… No one else has given me so much time here in Canada: I am extremely grateful for all the attention you give to me and to my family.
 So I did two job interviews; both for shifts in the morning which will always allow me to go back to Toronto before 3 pm to pick up my kids from their school, because their well-being is mine too, as you’ve said to me many times… I also went to the clothing donation center, to get winter clothes for me and for the whole family.
 I can not thank you enough since the snow coats were off budget for me at this time.
 I also started to researching training centers for translators and interpreters.
 You have to know dear madam that without your precious help and your wisdom I will be sinking into an endless despair.

 I really appreciate your help, your humanity and your sincere goodness.
 You even carry our worries with you throughout the day to provide us with a support that does not stop at the office but which is extended to follow us at home throughout the day with a maternal like and safe attention.
 I admire your obstinacy in finding quick solutions to us; without the support of your program our integration problems may never end.

 I’m writing this letter to extend my sincere gratitude for all the support and great help you gave me to complete my citizenship application !
 Your very efficient and meticulous work have left very deep impressions on me.
 Thank you very much for being very kind and patient to all of your clients and because of your outstanding character and great personality we all respect you!